Termite control in Park Slope: what to know

 Signs you need termite control

-- Wood that sounds hollow when tapped or crumbles easily
+- Wood that sounds hollow when tapped, especially basement or garden-level framing

 How we treat termite control in Park Slope